 Building our Regions projects are subject to the Queensland Government's Charter for Local Content.
-To fulfil the Charter, local governments with projects approved for Building our Regions funding of \$2.5 million or more (excluding GST) will be required to provide details about how they have applied the Charter's principles and submit a Project Outcome Report on completion of the project.
+To fulfil the charter, where projects in regional Queensland have total Queensland Government funding contributions greater than \$2.5 million (exclusive of GST), excluding information and communication technology products and services, local governments will be required to provide details about how they have applied the charter's principles and submit a project outcome report on completion of the project.

-More information is available at: www.statedevelopment.qld.gov.au/local-content.
+More information is available at: www.statedevelopment.gld.gov.au/local-content.